Anyone Can Learn Public Address Announcing

 Below, we delineated steps you can follow to get yourself start in the grand world of public address announcing.
 You can follow them to a “T” or design your own process.
 Chew over the age-old game of hopscotch.
 If ya think you can do it, toss your stone to square number 3 and hop directly to it.
 If you can’t quite make it, back off to square 2.
 No harm.
 No foul.
 We just want to get you thinking about how to get out of dead center and on to the nearest mic!

 We wish each of you all the best and implore you to reach out to us with questions, comments, criticisms and suggestions.
 Of course, we, most definitely, want to know how you are doing and what you have learned.
-We constructed this whole website and all the wonderful resources herein with YOU, the p.a. announcer, in mind.
+We constructed this whole website and all the wonderful resources herein with YOU, the Public Address Announcer, in mind.
 Enjoy and keep us informed on how you are doing and how we can help.

-Public Address Announcer: an orator who conveys information to the public via a public address system.
+Public Address Announcer: an orator who conveys information publicly, often through the use of a public address system, megaphone or other audio amplification device.

 Eh?
 Yep.
 How simple!
 If a man, woman, boy, girl or, even, prairie dog gets on a microphone and tells a crowd information, specifically during an event, they are acting in the capacity of a public address announcer.
 Notice we did not mention sports.
 That’s right.
 A person can announce non-athletic as well as athletic events.
 Consider the voice everyone hears announcing celebrities to the stage at the Academy Awards.
 There you go.
 Got it?!